Jocelerme Privert: Provisional presidency

-Privert was elected by the Senate as the provisional President of Haiti on 14 February 2016, pending a general election in no more than 120 days.
+Privert was elected by the Senate as the provisional president of Haiti on 14 February 2016, pending a general election after no more than 120 days.
 A general run-off election date later agreed between Jovenel Moïse and Jude Célestin was originally scheduled to be held on 24 April 2016, but the Conseil Electoral Provisoire decided on 5 April 2016 to hold a new election in early October 2016.

 On 14 June 2016, his presidential term expired, but he remained de facto president as the National Assembly refused to meet to appoint a successor.
-On February 7, 2017, he was succeeded by Jovenel Moïse of the political party Martelly founded, the Haitian Tèt Kale Party (PHTK) who won the November 2016 election.
+On February 7, 2017, he was succeeded by Jovenel Moïse of the Michel Martelly-founded Haitian Tèt Kale Party (PHTK) who won the November 2016 election.

 Personal life

 Privert met his wife, Ginette Michaud, a physician and radiologist, in 1986.
-The couple married in 1988 and had three daughters: Nandie, Fadha, and Nadia.
+The couple married in 1988 and had three daughters: Deborah, Sarah, and Vicky.

 Privert is an accountant.
 He served in the General Tax Directorate (a governmental agency) from 1979 until the directorate was removed in 1999.